HsiaoHang/git_MetaOverlap/README.md

 Note: The CPUE in the North Sea and Scottish West Coast regions are downloaded from ices data portal <https://datras.ices.dk/Data_products/Download/Download_Data_public.aspx> in the format of CPUE per length per subarea per year quarter.
 All the CPUE data (North Sea, Scottish West Coast, Eastern Bering Sea) are available upon request to authors.

-b.The [code] folder contains seven R scripts, which should be run sequentially from 01 to 07.
+b.The [code] folder contains eight R scripts, which should be run sequentially from 01 to 08.

 c.
 The [output] folder contains following files: